Snow Leopard

 Khardung La

-At 5600m high, the Khardung La is the second highest navigable road in the world and the gateway to the beautiful Nubra Valley below.
-Each summer many people will drive to the top of the pass with mountain bikes and enjoy the long the descent on two wheels back to Leh.
-The highest road in the world is also found in Ladakh, the Umling La reaches nearly 5800m
+Sitting at an elevation of 5359 metres, the Khardung La is the second highest navigable road in the world and the gateway to the beautiful Nubra Valley below.
+Once part of the silk route, the pass is steeped in historical culture and each summer many people will drive to the top of the pass with mountain bikes and enjoy the long the descent on two wheels back to Leh.
+The highest road in the world is also found in Ladakh, the Umling La reaches nearly 5800m.

 Ganda La Pass Ladakh